ayushgupta9906/Roxiler-Systems-Assignment/README.md

-# MERN Stack Internship Task
+Roxiler-Systems Internship Task

 ## Description
-This project is part of the MERN Stack Internship Task.
+This project is part of the Internship Task.
 It includes both the frontend and backend components, utilizing the MERN stack technologies (MongoDB, Express.js, React, Node.js).

 ## Backend Setup